explorerhq/sql-explorer/README.rst

 `pivottable.js <http://nicolas.kruchten.com/pivottable/>`_   2.0.2    MIT
 ============================================================ ======== ================

-- All all served from CDNJS except for jQuery UI, which uses a custom build, served locally. pivottable.js relies on jQuery UI but for the Sortable method.
+- All all served from CDNJS except for jQuery UI, which uses a custom build, served locally.

+pivottable.js relies on jQuery UI but only for the `Sortable` method.

 Tests
 =====